 If you’re wondering when you should study abroad, the short answer is that you should go when you’re ready.
 Personal and academic factors, like graduation requirements and family events, will undoubtedly affect which semester(s) you choose to travel.
 Only you, with help from your academic advisor, can decide the best timing for your study abroad experience, but there are some general pros and cons of studying abroad at each phase of your college career to consider.

 Most colleges don’t allow freshmen to earn credit abroad, at least not until the summer after their first years, but a handful of schools are going against the grain.
-New York University, Hamilton College, and Florida State University, among a few others, have piloted study abroad programs for first-semester freshmen.
+New York University, Syracuse University, and Florida State University, among a few others, have piloted study abroad programs for first-semester freshmen.
 These programs are aimed at students who develop international interests and goals before they graduate high school.

 - Pros: This type of program might be for you if you’re looking to make a 180-degree turn away from high school life and quickly bond with peers who share similar interests.
 These programs encourage you to become a global citizen and may offer additional opportunities to study abroad later in your college career.
 If you’ve already decided to go abroad straight out of high school, you might be wavering between spending your freshman year abroad or taking a gap year.
 The former allows you to earn college credits to put toward a degree.